This factsheet was last updated in May 2016.

-The term flexible working describes a type of working arrangement which gives some degree of flexibility on how long, where and when employees work.
-The flexibility can be in terms of working time, working location and the pattern of working.
+‘Flexible working’ describes a type of working arrangement which gives a degree of flexibility on how long, where, when and at what times employees work.

 Flexible working practices include:

 Part-time working: work is generally considered part-time when employers are contracted to work anything less than full-time hours.